 MARCH 21 - WE ARE HOME!

-He is very week, lost a lot of weight and has a long road to recovery, which is going to be made even more difficult because school and all therapy businesses are closed so not PT, OT, Speech or ABA.
+He is very week, lost a lot of weight and has a long road to recovery, which is going to be made even more difficult because school and all therapy businesses are closed so no PT, OT, Speech or ABA.

-He needs to be on 4 weeks of antibiotics for the kidney abscesses and then do a repeat sedated CT and scan of his lungs.
+He needs to be on 4 weeks of antibiotics for the kidney issues and then do a repeat sedated CT and scan of his lungs.
 His immune system is shot, he is so incredibly week.